EOSC-Lot-1/een-resource-catalogue-docs/README.md

       ```

   - GET
-    - Returns the Datasource with the given id.
+    - Returns the DatasourceBundle with the given id.
       ```diff
       /datasources/{prefix}/{suffix}
       Params:
         prefix: String [required]
         suffix: String [required]
       ```
-    - Filter a list of Datasources based on a set of filters.
+    - Filter a list of DatasourceBundles based on a set of filters.
       ```diff
       /datasources
       Params: